 How to Deal with Postpartum Depression

 Whether we like it or not, we go through postpartum depression.
 And because regaining that body we had before giving birth is also hugely dependent on our mental condition, it is also wise to actively tackle these depressive symptoms in the healthiest ways possible.
-If you’ve been exhibiting symptoms like random crying, mood swings, insomnia, detachment from your tasks and loved ones, and feeling of worthlessness for more than two weeks after giving birth, it would be best to consult your doctor, who could prescribe you with antidepressants or refer you to a psychiatrist.
+If you’ve been exhibiting symptoms like random crying, mood swings, insomnia, detachment from your tasks and loved ones, and feelings of worthlessness for more than two weeks after giving birth, it would be best to consult your doctor, who could prescribe you with antidepressants or refer you to a psychiatrist.

 Get Back in Shape

 One thing to remember is breastfeeding can help you lose weight faster as the activity hastens your calorie burn.
 For fat, stretch marks, or loose skin that won’t budge even six months after giving birth, luckily, you can undergo a .
-This procedure freezes and consequently destroys your fat cells, which your body eliminates in a matter of months.
+This procedure freezes and consequently destroys your fat cells, which your body eliminates in months.

 Giving birth takes you on a roller coaster ride of emotions.
 Changes in your life, family dynamic, and body could be overwhelming, but you have to remember that you have a life apart from yours you must care for.
 Taking care of your body is also embracing this new responsibility.